5 Mistakes for PHP Programmers to Avoid in CodingSep 4,18

 Not Using or Under-using PDO

 PHP Data Objects (PDO) is a time-saving feature that allows you to fetch data directly into objects and use named parameters easily.
-You can use the object-oriented syntax to align your code with the popular databases like MS SQL and PostgreSQL.
+You can use the object-oriented syntax to align your code with popular databases like MS SQL and PostgreSQL.

-Despite hundreds of tutorials available online, half of the features of PDO still remain obscure and PHP developers keep trying to reinvent something which already exists in the PDO.
+Despite hundreds of tutorials available online, half of the features of PDO remain obscure and PHP developers keep trying to reinvent something which already exists in the PDO.

 Skip Database Caching